Academy Fantasia season 7

 Academy Fantasia, Season 7 is the seventh season of Academy Fantasia which premiered on True Visions on June 27, 2010.

-Por (V12), Annop Thongborisut won in the competition.
+Por (V12), Annop Thongborisut won in the competition, and is the youngest person to ever won the show, at the age of 16 by the time he won.

 Changes from Season 6

-This is the first season to lower the age of contestant limit down to only 15 years old, though the upper age limit is not scheduled to change, which still remains at 25 years old.
+This is the first season to lower the age of contestant limit down to only 15 years old and the upper age limit was up to 25 years old, changing from the age of 18 to 28 from the first six seasons.
 It is surprised that all of Top 100 finalists from first audition round, both regional & online auditions, will go into the AF house.
 The judges will eliminate 88 of them in the first week concert, to only Top 12 for the eleven weeks competition.

 Like the Season 6 the immunity idol still could help the contestants being safe from the elimination in the event of, if they received the least popular vote of the week.
 However, in the beginning of the concert week 7, it was announced that this immune rule would be stopped, which would be effective since week 7.

 Auditions

 There were two channel for auditions, Live and Online.
-The contestants were required to between the ages of 15 to 25 years old who are not embedded with music recording contracts.
+The contestants were required to between the ages of 15 and 25 years old who are not embedded with music recording contracts.

 The Live Auditions were held in the following cities: